flaneurette/tiny-shop/README.md

 - Download or clone the package and upload it to your server.
 Unzip it, and run the install.php file to check for requirements.
 - edit: class.Shop.php and adjust the constants.
 CONST DOMAIN is required to be changed.
+- edit: /resources/php/header.inc.php, to adjust appropiate (security) headers.
+By default, it shows all PHP errors.
-- edit: inventory/site.json for site configurations.
+- edit: /inventory/site.json for site configurations.
 - edit: /payment/paypal/paypal.json and edit your paypal information.

+N.B.
+TinyShop expect the default webshop folder to be /shop/

 That should be enough for a barebones demonstration.